Navy Midshipmen football: Notre Dame

-Navy has played Notre Dame in 94 annual games without interruption since 1927 and trails in the series 13–80–1 thru the 2021 season.
+Navy has played Notre Dame in 95 annual games without interruption since 1927 and trails in the series 13–81–1 through the 2022 season.
 Notre Dame plays this game to repay Navy for helping to keep Notre Dame financially afloat during World War II.
 This series is scheduled to continue indefinitely.

 From 1963, when Navy beat Notre Dame 35–14, to 2006, Notre Dame won 43 consecutive games against Navy, the longest such streak in Division I-A football.
 This streak ended on November 3, 2007, when Navy beat Notre Dame 46–44 in triple overtime.
 Navy also bested Notre Dame in 2009 and 2010, which made the class of 2011 only the third class in Navy history to have beaten Notre Dame three times.
-Navy won 28-27 in 2016, making Coach Niumatalolo only the second coach in Navy history to defeat Notre Dame three times.
+Navy won 28–27 in 2016, making Coach Niumatalolo only the second coach in Navy history to defeat Notre Dame three times.

 When Navy is the home team for this game in even-numbered years, the Midshipmen have hosted the game off-campus at large stadiums used by NFL teams, usually FedExField in Landover, Maryland or M&T Bank Stadium in Baltimore.
 The Midshipmen have also hosted the Irish at John F. Kennedy Stadium and Veterans Stadium in Philadelphia.